-This service category comprises the data and products produced with the Meteosat Systems, which utilise the following geostationary satellites for the services listed:
+This service category comprises the data and products produced with the Meteosat Systems.
+The MSG satellites, their orbital locations and the services they supplied in the reporting period were as follows:

 Meteosat-10 (at 0°): the primary Full-Earth Scan (FES) service.
 Meteosat-9 (9.5°E): the Rapid-Scan Service (RSS).
 Meteosat-9 is also used as the backup for the primary FES service.
 Meteosat-8 (41.5°E): Meteosat-8 IODC FES Service, on a best-effort basis.
-Data dissemination started on 1 February 2017, in parallel to MTP IODC.
-Meteosat-7 (57°E): MTP Indian Ocean Data Coverage (IODC) was discontinued on 31 March 2017, and the satellite was deorbited in April.